HosikChae/pyrol/README.md

 people who are looking for modular, easy to read algorithms we hope PyRoL will be able to deliver on that.

-##### Who are we?
+### Who are we?
 As of right now we are just two graduate students in the robotics field.
 Any help is appreciated!
 Our github handles
 are: gabriel80808 and ColinTogashi.

-##### References & Citations
+### References & Citations
-Please cite those papers first before citing this framework.
-Of course we hope to implement our own algorithms as well, which you can cite.
-Other than our own algorithms only if you feel like we've deserved a citation please feel free to do so.
+Remember to cite original publications before citing this framework.
+There should be short writeups in the code about each algorithm.
+Other than that if you feel like we've deserved a citation please feel free to do so.
 ```text
 @misc{gabetogashi,
     title = {PyROL: PyTorch framework for Robotics control, Optimization, and Learning},